siriusctrl/UniPublic/CS/week4.md

         - Since the connection requests are primarily handled by <u>welcome socket</u>.
 However, when building a dedicated connection socket, it must to identify which socket is working for who.

-      - Structure (the IP info has been send by the underlying operating system automatically)
+      - Structure (the IP info has been sent by the underlying operating system automatically)

         ![image-20190330165415678](assets/image-20190330165415678.png)

       - Sequence number

         - Normally using the first bit of a sequence
           - since TCP does not restrict that each message must in same length
         - Use in <u>Acknowledgement</u> for identifying missing packets